kraianyn/distress/app/Ideas.md

 ## Do

-Finish the authentication, authorization and introduction pages.

 Finish the settings section.

+Make the user know if field values are invalid.

 Use regular buttons instead of FABs if the page is dedicated to the action.
 Replace the button to add a new entity when adding a course with a tile.

-Make the user know if field values are invalid.

 Make dates on course pages clickable to show all courses scheduled for the date.